nikolazxvkovic/shell/README.md

 ## Introduction

+This contains a custom advanced shell as part of the Operating Sytems course at University of Groningen.
+It incorporates features such as background process execution, signal handling, and built-in commands for enhanced user control.

+##Bonus

 This contains bonus code for Assignment 1 of the Operating Systems course.
 We implemented the prompt before each input line and the `cd` command in the shell.

 ## Testing